John-Keogh/screen-tapper/README.md

 ## Mechanical housing

-The current housing for the device is made entirely from cardboard, ductape, and a few zip ties.
+The housing has been upgraded using 3d-printed components that securely hold the device and the solenoids.

 ## Future Plans

 ### Electronic Hardware

 While I've upgraded from jumper cables to custom lines of #22 solid core wire (which made a surprisingly big improvement in overall quality of life when working with this thing), I eventually want to learn how to design a single, custom PCB to power the device.
 As a mechanical engineer who always avoided the electronics lab, I'm expecting this to be the most challenging part of the project.
 My vision is to have a single board that everything is soldered to and has sufficient customization via on-board controls (buttons/switches) that never needs to be plugged into a computer again after the software is initially installed.
 One nice-to-have feature I'd like to add eventually is the ability to log all actions onto an SD or micro SD card for future analysis to assess the device's performance.
-Another nice-to-have feature would be the ability to completely shut off the LCD display.

 ### Software

-The software is currently functional, but I want to add functionality to support more manual control via the buttons/switches in the device.
-Specifically, I want to be able to tune the tap duration of the solenoids.
-I'd also like to be able to turn the individual solenoids on and off manually and individually.
-I'd like to be able to override the bedtime.
-Depending on the complexity of manual inputs available, I may need to update the LCD output to make it easier to tell what settings are active.
+I'd like to swap the buttons for a single rotary encoder that allows me to scroll through a menu of options.
+This will simplify the hardware and allow for future features.
+A bigger LCD display would be an upgrade for a menu-based system.

 ### Mechanical Housing

-Possibly the biggest quality of life improvement for this project would be an upgraded housing for the device.
-While charming, the current duct tape and cardboard design is clunky and flimsy.
-I'd eventually like to 3D print a sleek enclosure.
-The current plan is to print a version 1.0 to accommodate the electronic hardware I'm using currently.
-Then, if I'm able to successfully design a custom PCB, I could revise the design and release a final version 2.0 with seamless integration of the custom PCB, including button/switch mounts on the exterior of the housing, a flush cutout for the LCD, and an easily reachable and secure barrel jack plug for the power supply.
+The current printed housing does its job, but it leaves a lot to be desired.
+I'd like to make the entire thing more compact and elegant.
+Depending on the size of the final electronics, I'd like to make the design portable using an external battery pack so I can keep it running while travelling.